 Lake Ngozi or Ngosi

-Standing as the second-largest Crater Lake in Africa, Lake Ngosi is the leading tourist attraction in the Rungwe district, Southern Highlands of Tanzania, attracting hundreds of visitors each year.
+Standing as the second-largest Crater Lake in Africa, Lake Ngosi is the leading tourist attraction in the Rungwe district of the Southern Highlands of Tanzania, attracting hundreds of visitors each year.

 Lake Ngosi.
 The lake is located about 38 kilometers south of Mbeya city, near the sprawling Tukuyu Township.
-It is located on Ngosi peak on the Uporoto Mountains which makes up part of the Eastern Arc ranges.
+It is situated on Ngosi Peak in the Uporoto Mountains, which form part of the Eastern Arc Ranges.

-It stands at 2,600 meters above sea level in a thick, natural forest of the Uporoto nature reserve, covering some 9,332 hectares of land.
-Lake Ngosi is 2.5 km in length and width 1.5 kilometers and 75 meters deep.
+It stands at 2,600 meters above sea level in a thick natural forest within the Uporoto nature reserve, which covers about 9,332 hectares.
+Lake Ngosi is 2.5 km in length and 1.5 km in width, and 75 meters deep.

 How to get to Lake Ngozi